koykov/algoexpert.io/shorten-path/readme.md

 in a file system, or a relative path, meaning that it starts at the current directory in a file system.

-<p>In a Unix-like operating system, a path is bound by the following rules:</p>
+In a Unix-like operating system, a path is bound by the following rules:

 * The root directory is represented by a `/`.
 This means that if a path <i>starts</i> with `/`, it's an absolute path; if it doesn't, it's a relative path.